ardabilgen/RightClickResizer/README.md

 # RightClickResizer

-Windows sağ tık menüsüne "Resmi Küçült" seçeneği ekleyen basit bir araç.
+A simple tool that adds a "Resize Image" option to the Windows context menu.

-## Kurulum
+## Installation

-1. `build.bat` dosyasını çalıştırarak `.exe` dosyasını oluşturun (veya Python yüklüyse direkt kaynak koddan çalıştırın).
+1. Run `build.bat` to create the `.exe` file (or run from source if Python is installed).
-2. Oluşan `dist/RightClickResizer.exe` dosyasını istediğiniz kalıcı bir klasöre taşıyın (örn: `C:\Program Files\RightClickResizer`).
+2. Move the generated `dist/RightClickResizer.exe` to a permanent location (e.g., `C:\Program Files\RightClickResizer`).
-3. `RightClickResizer.exe` dosyasını **Yönetici Olarak** çalıştırın.
+3. Run `RightClickResizer.exe` **as Administrator**.
-4. "Install Context Menu" butonuna tıklayın.
+4. Click the "Install Context Menu" button.

-## Kullanım
+## Usage

-1. Herhangi bir resim dosyasına (JPG, PNG, vb.) sağ tıklayın.
+1. Right-click on any image file (JPG, PNG, etc.).
-2. "Resize Image" seçeneğine tıklayın.
+2. Click "Resize Image".
-3. Resmin yanında `_resized` uzantılı küçültülmüş kopyası oluşturulacaktır.
+3. A resized copy with `_resized` suffix will be created in the same directory.

-## Ayarlar
+## Settings

-Ayarları değiştirmek için programı direkt çalıştırın (resim seçmeden).
-Genişlik, yükseklik ve kalite ayarlarını yapıp kaydedebilirsiniz.
+To change settings, run the program directly (without selecting an image).
+You can adjust max width, height, and quality.

-## Kaldırma
+## Uninstall

-Programı açıp "Uninstall" butonuna tıklayın.
+Open the program and click the "Uninstall" button.

+---
+*Made with Antigravity*